Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

-\begin{theorem} Let $I=[a,b]$ a compact interval of $\R$.
-Let $G$ be a finitely generated subgroup of $GIET(I)$.
-Then one of the following properties holds. \begin{enumerate} \item The group $G$ contains a free group of rank $2$; \item The group $G$ preserves a probability measure on $I$. \end{enumerate} \end{theorem} \begin{remark} In the second case, either $G$ has a left orbit $O^-(x)=\{g^-(x),g\in G\}$ or a right orbit $O^+(x)=\{g^+(x),g\in G\}$ which is finite, or there exists an invariant measure without atoms, and then its repartition function defines a semiconjugation from $G$ to a subgroup $H$ of $GIET(I)$ which preserves the Lebesgue measure, so actually $H$ is a group of interval exchange transformation.
-We formalize this remark with the following statement. \end{remark}
+In the second case, either $G$ has a left orbit $O^-(x)=\{g^-(x),g\in G\}$ or a right orbit $O^+(x)=\{g^+(x),g\in G\}$ which is finite, or there exists an invariant measure without atoms, and then its repartition function defines a semiconjugacy from $G$ to a subgroup $H$ of $GIET(I)$ which preserves the Lebesgue measure, so actually $H$ is a group of interval exchange transformations.
+We formalize this remark with the following statement.